heilcheng/medexplain-evals/data/README.md

 # Data Directory

-This directory contains benchmark datasets and evaluation data for MEQ-Bench.
+This directory contains benchmark datasets and evaluation data for MedExplain-Evals.

 ## Structure